sscu-budapest/datazimmer/docs/notebooks/doc-002-glossary.rst

 -  contains data about

-   -  (named) artifacts
+   -  (named) projects

       -  URI
       -  versions
       -  environment->dvc remote mapping

--  contains sdist forms of metadata of artifacts release there
+-  contains sdist forms of metadata of projects release there

    -  to set up a special PyPI index so that installation and dependency resolution is outsourced